 The fourth section (D) focuses on vulnerability assessment and indicates the various types of vulnerability assessment approaches that can be used.
-Section E in Figure 8 gives the concept of risk assessment which integrates the hazard, vulnerability and amount of elements-at-risk.
+Section E in Figure 6.1 gives the concept of risk assessment which integrates the hazard, vulnerability and amount of elements-at-risk.
 The specific risk is calculated for many different situations, related to hazard type, hazard intensity, return period of the triggering event, and type of element at risk.
 The integration of hazard, vulnerability and risk can be done in two ways: quantitative or qualitative.

 Component F present the quantitative risk approach in which the results are shown in risk curves plotting the expected losses against the probability of occurrence for each hazard type individually, and expressing also the uncertainty, by generating two loss curves expressing the minimum and maximum losses for each return period of triggering events, or associated annual probability.
 The individual risks curves can be integrated into total risk curves for a particular area and the population loss can be expressed as F-N curves.
-The risk curves can be made for different basic units, e.g. administrative units such as individual slopes, road sections, census tracts, settlements, municipalities, regions or provinces.
-Component G deals with methods for qualitative risk assessment, which are mostly based on integrating a hazard index, and a vulnerability index, using Spatial Multi Criteria Evaluation.
-The last component (H) deals with the use of risk information in various stages of Disaster Risk Management.